nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-react-router-with-preact.md

 import { withRouter } from 'react-router-dom';
 ```

-Now let's wrap this home component.
+Now let's wrap this `Home` component.
 We'll change this to instead say `const Home` is equal to the result of calling this higher-order component with our component, `const Home = withRouter`.
 This is a function, so the arrow here.
 This will give us access to the `router`.
-That means we can pass it into the search function as the first parameter.
+That means we can pass it into the `search` function as the first parameter.
 Then we can change the signature to accept the router.
 We'll change this to instead be `router.history.push`.
 Here, we are interacting with the react-router directly.
 Finally, if we `export` this as a `default`, and see what happens when we hit Save.

 ```html
 function search(router, query) {